Enjoy a complimentary 38cm Classic Oak Chopping Board when you buy the Signature Book Oak Knife Block Set – £250. Combined saving of £178.

 Then, strain the mushrooms, reserving the liquid.
 Add the liquid to a small saucepan along with the chicken stock and bring to a simmer over a low heat.

-Heat the olive oil and 50g of the butter in a large sauté pan and add the onion, garlic, soaked mushrooms, celery and fennel.
+Heat the olive oil and 50g of the butter in a large sauté pan and add the onion, garlic, soaked mushrooms, celery and fennel and herbs.
 Season with a little salt and pepper.
 Fry over a low heat, stirring occasionally for 10 minutes, or until the vegetables are soft.

 Turn up the heat to medium and add the rice, stirring well to ensure all the grains are coated in the mixture.
 Add the white wine and stir until reduced.
 Add a ladleful of the hot stock from the saucepan, stirring until it has been absorbed by the rice and then add another.
 Continue for around 20 minutes by which time the rice should be just cooked - it should have a little bite to it and the risotto should be creamy, rather than dry.
 Add most of the parmesan and rest of the butter.